Meet The Storyfixer

 Other than a 17-year stint in the marketing and training business, Larry Brooks’ resume reads like a Cheesecake Factory menu.
 Born and raised in Portland, Oregon in 1952, he graduated with a degree in marketing communications from Portland State University in 1975, attended in the off-season during an unremarkable five-year career as a professional baseball player (he pitched in the Texas Rangers organization).
 This led to his first published writing: a magazine article on the life of a minor league pitcher.
 Still not keen on a writing career – the money sucked then, too – came a few more swings and misses: history’s worst stockbroker for the world’s largest brokerage firm, the world’s worst personnel manager in a department store (remember what Dirty Harry said about Personnel managers?), and a couple of other humbling fliers he chooses to forget.
 Each abandoned career resulted in another published magazine piece lampooning the experience, and his interest in writing began to emerge as his best – and perhaps last – viable career option.

-He was also the voice behind the airport public address announcement we all hate (“No stopping or parking on the roadway in front of the terminal.
-Violators will be cited and towed.” et al) for 14 years at PDX (Portland Internaional Airport).
+He was also the voice behind the airport public address announcement we all hate (“No stopping or parking on the roadway in front of the terminal, violators will be cited and towed,” et al) for 14 years at PDX (Portland International Airport).
 As claims to fame go, this is as anonymous as it gets.

 In 1983 he answered an ad for a “script writer” at a small audio-visual production company – eight art majors and a slide projector.
-Cut to 1996, when the company was one of the largest marketing and training firms in the western U.S., and Brooks was the executive creative director and a partner, with some 120 employees and a portfolio with more corporate videos, brochures and other useless stuff than Harlequin has romances.
+Cut to 1996, when the company was one of the largest marketing and training firms in the western U.S., and Brooks was the executive creative director and a partner, with 100-plus employees and a portfolio with more corporate videos, brochures and other useless stuff than Harlequin has romances.
 The business sold in 1999, at which point Brooks took the money and ran toward the career he’d been quietly cultivating on the side for the prior two decades – writing novels and screenplays.
-And now, as a novelist/blogger/freelancer/workshop speaker.
+And now, as a novelist/blogger/freelancer/workshop speaker and story coach.

 His first published novel, DARKNESS BOUND, was based on one of his original screenplays, featuring – here’s a surprise – a stockbroker who hates stockbrokering.
 It debuted in October 2000, spending three weeks on the USA Today bestseller list.
 His second novel, PRESSURE POINTS – an ad exec who hates the ad business – appeared to good reviews in December 2001, with comparable sales.
-His third novel, SERPENT’S DANCE, was a February 2003 release from Signet, also well reviewed despite selling like parkas in Pakistan, and his fourth, July 2004’s BAIT AND SWITCH , earned a starred review from Publishers Weekly, who named it their lead Editor’s Choice for that month, and at year-end to two of their notable lists: Best Overlooked Books of 2004 (the only paperback so named; perhaps, says Larry, a dubious honor) and Best Books of 2004 (lead entry, mass market).
+His third novel, SERPENT’S DANCE, was a February 2003 release from Signet, also well reviewed despite selling like parkas in Pakistan, and his fourth, July 2004’s BAIT AND SWITCH , earned a starred review from Publishers Weekly, who named it their lead Editor’s Choice for that month, and at year-end to two of their notable lists: Best Books of 2004 (lead entry, mass market), and Best Overlooked Books of 2004 (the only paperback so named; perhaps, says Larry, a dubious honor he should not be bragging about).

-Since then he has written two novels : SCHMITT HAPPENS (the sequel to 2004’s BAIT AND SWITCH, which remains unpublished at this writing) and WHISPER OF THE SEVENTH THUNDER, an apocalyptic thriller from Sons of Liberty Publishing (March 2010).
+Since then he has written two novels : DEADLY FAUX (the sequel to 2004’s BAIT AND SWITCH, published by Turner Publishing in 2013) and THE SEVENTH THUNDER, a secular apocalyptic thriller (2014, also from Turner Publishing).

 In late 2002, Brooks’ script for the adaptation of DARKNESS BOUND was named a finalist in the Don and Gee Nicholl Fellowships in Screenwriting, sponsored by the Academy of Motion Picture Arts and Sciences, the folks who bring you the Oscars.
 It was one of ten scripts selected out of 6044 submissions, which he hopes you find impressive, especially since he didn’t end up winning one of the five Fellowships.
 Too dark, they said.